-- · the general strength of the economy and other economic conditions affecting consumer preferences and spending: - factors affecting the disposable income available to our current and potential customers; - changes in the unemployment rate; - · difficulties encountered in improving the financial performance of our Core U.S. and Mexico segments; - failure to manage our labor and benefit rates, advertising and marketing expenses, operating losses, charge-offs due to customer stolen merchandise, other store expenses or indirect spending; - our ability to develop and successfully execute the competencies and capabilities that are the focus of our strategic initiatives, including those initiatives that are part of our multi-year program designed to transform and modernize our operations; - our ability to successfully implement our new store information management system; - our ability to successfully market smartphones and related services to our customers; - our ability to develop and successfully implement virtual or e-commerce capabilities; - our ability to retain the revenue from customer accounts merged into another store location as a result of a store consolidation; - our ability to execute and the effectiveness of a store consolidation; - rapid inflation or deflation in prices of our products; - our available cash flow; - our ability to identify and successfully market products and services that appeal to our customer demographic; - · consumer preferences and perceptions of our brands; - uncertainties regarding the ability to open new locations; - · our ability to acquire additional stores or customer accounts on favorable terms; - our ability to control costs and increase profitability; - our ability to enhance the performance of acquired stores; - our ability to retain the revenue associated with acquired customer accounts; - our ability to enter into new and collect on our rental or lease purchase agreements; - the passage of legislation adversely affecting the rent-to-own industry;
+- the general strength of the economy and other economic conditions affecting consumer preferences and spending: - factors affecting the disposable income available to our current and potential customers; - changes in the unemployment rate; - difficulties encountered in improving the financial performance of our Core U.S. and Mexico segments; - failure to manage our store labor and other store expenses; - our ability to develop and successfully execute the competencies and capabilities which are the focus of our multi-year program designed to transform and modernize our operations, including the flexible labor and sourcing and distribution initiatives; - our ability to successfully implement our new store information management system; - our ability to successfully market smartphones and related services to our customers; - our ability to develop and successfully implement virtual or e-commerce capabilities; - our ability to execute and the effectiveness of a store consolidation, including our ability to retain the revenue from customer accounts merged into another store location as a result of a store consolidation; - rapid inflation or deflation in prices of our products; - our available cash flow; - · our ability to identify and successfully market products and services that appeal to our customer demographic; - consumer preferences and perceptions of our brands; - · uncertainties regarding the ability to open new locations; - · our ability to acquire additional stores or customer accounts on favorable terms; - our ability to control costs and increase profitability; - · our ability to retain the revenue associated with acquired customer accounts and enhance the performance of acquired stores; - our ability to enter into new and collect on our rental or lease purchase agreements; - the passage of legislation adversely affecting the rent-to-own industry; - our compliance with applicable statutes or regulations governing our transactions; - · changes in interest rates;

-- our compliance with applicable statutes or regulations governing our transactions; - · changes in interest rates; - adverse changes in the economic conditions of the industries, countries or markets that we serve; - · information technology and data security costs; - · our ability to protect the integrity and security of individually identifiable data of our customers and employees; - the impact of any breaches in data security or other disturbances to our information technology and other networks; - changes in our stock price, the number of shares of common stock that we may or may not repurchase, and future dividends, if any; - changes in estimates relating to self-insurance liabilities and income tax and litigation reserves; - changes in our effective tax rate; - · fluctuations in foreign currency exchange rates; - our ability to maintain an effective system of internal controls; - the resolution of our litigation; and - the other risks detailed from time to time in our reports to the Securities and Exchange Commission.
+- · adverse changes in the economic conditions of the industries, countries or markets that we serve; - information technology and data security costs; - the impact of any breaches in data security or other disturbances to our information technology and other networks and our ability to protect the integrity and security of individually identifiable data of our customers and employees; - changes in our stock price, the number of shares of common stock that we may or may not repurchase, and future dividends, if any; - changes in estimates relating to self-insurance liabilities and income tax and litigation reserves; - changes in our effective tax rate; - · fluctuations in foreign currency exchange rates; - our ability to maintain an effective system of internal controls; - the resolution of our litigation; and - the other risks detailed from time to time in our reports to the Securities and Exchange Commission.